-$N_p$ is the numbers of samples in the positive class, and the $IBI^3$ is the difference between the normalized posterior probabilities of the imbalance case and the estimated balanced case.

-$f_p(x)$ and $f_n(x)$ are the posterior scores for positive class and negative class, respectively.
-And, $f'_p(x)$ is proportional to the minority class posterior probability under the estimated balance case.
-If $IBI^3$ is small, the influence of the imbalance on $x$ is irrelevant.
-Therefore, it can measure how much a single minority class sample is influenced by the imbalance.

-To effectively assess the performance of our method, some metrics including accuracy, precision, recall (or sensitivity), and F1 score were used \cite{goutte2005probabilistic}.
+To effectively assess the performance of our method, metrics including accuracy, precision, recall (or sensitivity), and F1 score were used \cite{goutte2005probabilistic}.
 These metrics are defined as follows:

-where TN and TP stands for true negative and true positive, and they are the number of negative and positive patients that are classified correctly.
-Whereas FP and FN represents false positive and false negative and they represent the number of positive and negative patients that was wrongly predicted.
+where TN and TP stand for true negative and true positive, respectively, and they are the number of negative and positive patients classified correctly.
+FP and FN represent false positive and false negative, respectively, representing the number of positive and negative patients wrongly predicted.